hedronvision/bazel-compile-commands-extractor/README.md

 ## "Smooth Edges" — what we've enjoyed using this for.

 You should now be all set to go!
+Way to make it through setup.

-Here's what you should be expecting, based on our experience:
+### Here's what you should be expecting, based on our experience:

 We use this tool every day to develop a cross-platform library for iOS and Android on macOS.
 Expect Android completion in Android source, macOS in macOS, iOS in iOS, etc.